 A recent report that focused on the preparation of middle school mathematics teachers noted, "It is quite revealing that countries whose students continuously perform well on international [mathematics] benchmark tests have the teachers who have been trained with extensive educational opportunities in mathematics" (Schmidt et al., 2007, p.
 42).
 Yet, Wisconsin's mathematics requirements for middle school certification continue to be minimal (specifically in the case of middle school teachers prepared in elementary teacher education programs).
-Thus, given both the likelihood that most MMSD middle school mathematics teachers will continue to be prepared in elementary teacher education programs and the minimal mathematics requirements for students in such programs, newly licensed middle school teachers will likely continue to have inadequate preparation in mathematics.
+Thus, given both the likelihood that most MMSD middle school mathematics teachers will continue to be prepared in elementary teacher education programs, newly licensed middle school teachers will likely continue to have inadequate preparation in mathematics.
 Thus, our first recommendation: